nothingdeveloped/upload-to-firebase-github-action/README.md

 ### What it does
- Uploads a file to firebase cloud storage and trigger a webhook.
+ Uploads a file to firebase cloud storage and triggers a webhook.

 # Installation
 **Using the actions in workflow**